ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
 You will also need to have pyqt5 and lxml to get text from docx files.
 You will also need to have a vlc player installed - for audio and video.
-On Windows, the bit version of VLC, 32 or 64 must match the bit version of python 3.

 ### Linux:

+There is a separate README file for Ubuntu above.
 I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
 This will install the QualCoder software by double-clicking on the .deb package.
 It is not a perfect package so you might have to re-install it to get it to install correctly.

 ### Manual install on Linux: